 An eligible teaching session must satisfy all of the following criteria, it must be:

 - provided to a student enrolled at an Australian university who’s completing an undergraduate or graduate medical course accredited by the Australian Medical Council

 - provided to a student enrolled in a course at an Australian-based campus, aimed at preparing the student for the Australian medical profession

 - part of the student’s core curriculum

-- provided by a GP responsible for the session, including sessions outside the practice, such as home visits and consultations in hospitals or aged care facilities
+- given by a GP responsible for the session, including sessions outside the practice, such as home visits and consultations in hospitals or aged care facilities

-- a minimum of three hours in length
+- a minimum of 3 hours in length

 Teaching sessions are not payable: